davlo199/MDFHPCode/README.md

 Estimation of the truncated exponential parameter estimates is done by using the "TruncatedExp.m" script using the same input files as for the "MDFHIntensityNewSum.m" function.

 ## Residual Analysis
+Scripts for residual analysis are contained in the "code/Resid&Pred" directory.

 Calculation of the transformed time residual process for the ETAS model is detailed in D. Harte's cited CRAN package "PtProcess".

 Calculation of the transformed time residual process for the MDFHP model is done in the "MultiDimResiduals.m" script.

 ## Information Gain
+Scripts for information gain are contained in the "code/Resid&Pred" directory.

 For the ETAS model $p_i$ is computed in the script "PredCapETASMarked.m" with the input file "PredJapan.m" or "PredMat.m" for the Japan or Middle America Trench data sets respectively.

 For the MDFHP model $p_i$ is computed in the script "PredCapMDFHP.m" with the input file "PredJapan.m" or "PredMat.m" for the Japan or Middle America Trench data sets respectively.

 Both models are compared to the empirical Poisson process in the script "MarkedIGPT.m".

+## Output files
+**Say something about the output files**

 ## Comments or questions
 These should be directed to the corresponding authout Louis Davis (davislrs2000@gmail.com).